JakeSteam/blog-programming/_posts/2019-03-01-how-to-define-buildconfig-values-e-g-server-url-using-both-build-flavor-and-build-type.md

     - Gradle
 ---

 When creating an app, build variants are almost always used to some degree.
 For example, working on a `debug` build during development but publishing a `release` build.
 These `buildTypes` are a good way of distinguishing between multiple environments your app may run in.
-You’ll often have a QA `buildType` that talks to a different server than your live app.
+You'll often have a QA `buildType` that talks to a different server than your live app.
 Setting server URLs for each `buildType` is a very common practice, and is usually enough.

 However, some apps have multiple flavours, such as an app that is [branded with different colours](/how-to-handle-colours-logically-in-a-multi-flavour-android-app/) for multiple clients.
 The problem arises when these two approaches are combined, and a wildly different server URL is needed for every combination of flavour and `buildType`.

 ## Approach

 There are a few different solutions to this problem, some more elegant than others.
-This post will cover an implementation of Alex Kucherenko’s excellent [StackOverflow answer](https://stackoverflow.com/a/47199250).
+This post will cover an implementation of Alex Kucherenko's excellent [StackOverflow answer](https://stackoverflow.com/a/47199250).
 An example implementation project is [available on GitHub](https://github.com/JakeSteam/CombinedBuildConfigVariables).

 The core idea of the approach is to define a dictionary of key-value pairs called `serverUrl` inside each product flavour.
 This will contain every `buildType` as a key, and the appropriate server URL as the value.
 Then, a function will determine the correct URL to use during the build.